tiy-tpa-rails-q2-2015/databasics/solutions.md

 What's the cheapest book?
 (Does that change for "category is exactly 'book'" versus "category contains 'book'"?)

+`SELECT * FROM items WHERE category LIKE "%Books%" ORDER BY price ASC LIMIT 1;`

 Who lives at "6439 Zetta Hills, Willmouth, WY"?
 Do they have another address?

 Correct Virginie Mitchell's address to "New York, NY, 10108".